Streamcore

-Streamcore is an information technology company specializing in quality of service (QoS), controlling/monitoring Unified Communications (VoIP, video), and application delivery management over the Wide area network (WAN).
+Streamcore is a French information technology company specializing in quality of service (QoS), controlling/monitoring Unified Communications (VoIP, video), and application delivery management over the Wide area network (WAN).
 Their products enable "WAN 2.0 Assurance" and cloud applications.

+Streamcore's main client base consists of large enterprises, operators, and governmental agencies who seek to ensure the quality of strategic applications.

+History

+The company was originally founded in 1996 by Rémi Després with his colleagues André Krempf, Remi Lucet and René Le Goff.
+The company was taken over in 2004 by Diaa Elyaacoubi who re-established the company under the name Streamcore System.

-In November 2012, Streamcore was acquired by ORSYP, a leading provider of IT Operations Management software and services.
+In November 2012, Streamcore was acquired by American IT Operations Management company, ORSYP.
 This acquisition enables ORSYP to address their customers critical challenges of optimizing delivery of IT services to end-user throughout the enterprise network in real-time as well as anticipating future demands.
-Headquartered in Boston, Hong Kong, and Paris, ORSYP has been regional offices in Germany, Italy, Singapore, United Arab Emirates, and the United Kingdom.
+Headquartered in Boston, Hong Kong, and Paris, ORSYP had regional offices in Germany, Italy, Singapore, United Arab Emirates, and the United Kingdom.

-Streamcore's main client base consists of large enterprises, operators, and governmental agencies who seek to ensure the quality of strategic applications.
-Streamcore was founded in 2004 by Diaa Elyaacoubi.